 - 8:00 AM – ??
 PM, Black Friday: I’m on call, so to speak, at work.
 I’m required to be in the office in case something doesn’t go well, and we need to spring into action.
 Sometimes, Black Friday was a relatively chill day of refreshing Google Analytics, adjusting bids and budgets, and monitoring social media.
 Other times, it was a day of stress and anxiety and frustration.
 The latter happened when revenue was lower than the client’s goals.
 I try not to think about those times.

-I want our team to relax and enjoy their holiday weekend on Black Friday.
-We’ll be closed on Thanksgiving, because they (and I) should be enjoying a four-day weekend, not rushing back to work on Friday for the most stressful day of the year.
+As the co-founder and CEO of Tortuga, I want our team to relax and enjoy their holiday weekend.
+We’ll be closed on Thanksgiving, because we should be enjoying a four-day weekend.
+So should you.
+None of us should be rushing back to work on Friday for the most stressful day of the year.

 Most years, I’d prefer to spend Friday lying around in my sweatpants and eating leftovers, not refreshing our sales numbers.

 Here’s how Taylor plans to spend her Black Friday, in contrast to the schedule above.

 - ??
 AM, Black Friday: Wake up without an alarm.

 - Walk to Dad’s kitchen.
 Ask if there’s leftover pie.